 Ingredients

-- 3 lb roast, we used top round roast, cut into thick strips
+- 3 lb roast, we have used chuck roast (best cut) and top round roast, cut into thick strips

 - 2 tbsp olive oil, to saute